produle/usercomio/README.md

 ```
 cd path/to/application/root /* Change to application root directory */
 sudo mongod  /* This will start mongodb server with default port 27017 */
-npm run dev /* Starts the usercom application at port 3000 */
+npm run dev /* Starts the usercom application in development mode at port 3000 */
+npm run prod /* Starts the usercom application in production mode at port 3000 */
 ```

 ## Setup